 Principal Research Fellow, CBRC

 Vicki is a behavioural scientist with a Master's degree and PhD in Psychology and has a broad interest in population-based research and behavioural research in cancer control.
 Areas of research experience include population-based studies monitoring the use of tobacco, alcohol and other substances among adolescents, studies examining the effectiveness on interventions designed to improve the quality of life of people with cancer and studies examining the management of cancer.
 Since 2011, Vicki has been working with the Victorian Department of Health and Human Services to develop a mechanism for assessing the care experiences of cancer patients at a population level.
 She has led multiple NHMRC grants and other national grants.
-As Principal Research Fellow of CBRC, she is responsible for a team of researchers working on supportive care research projects in conjunction with Cancer Council's Information & Support Service and our Cancer Epidemiology Centre.
-Vicki also leads the triennial Australia Secondary Students' Alcohol and Drug Survey (ASSAD), involving the Commonwealth Department of Health and Ageing, state-based cancer councils and state-based health departments.
+Vicki is responsible for a team of researchers and leads the triennial Australia Secondary Students' Alcohol and Drug Survey (ASSAD), involving the Commonwealth Department of Health and Ageing, state-based cancer councils and state-based health departments..

 Senior Research Fellow

-Suzanne has a Master of Science degree and a PhD in Public Health and has been working in public health research for more than a decade.
+Suzanne has a Master of Science degree and a PhD in Public Health and has been working in public health research since 1992.
 She completed her PhD with the School of Community Health at the University of New South Wales in 2000.
 She works closely with the staff of SunSmart, the skin cancer control program of Cancer Council Victoria.
 Her research informs the development of the program through a mix of qualitative and quantitative methods, formative, impact and outcome research.
 Her research interests relate to exploring the patterns and causes of sun protective and sun exposing behaviours, and include assessing the impact of strategies to improve environmental supports for sun protection.